Vulnerability Mitigation

 Note: While this rule may cause issues in some software packages, blocking the syscall usually does not have an effect on legitimate applications, since use of this syscall is relatively rare.

-Disallow calling splice
+Disallow calling splice syscall.

 - Seccomp